 The Church of San Paolo Maggiore is on via dei Tribunali, one of the three original east-west thoroughfares of the Greek city of Neapolis.
 As such, it is a simultaneous lesson in the history of Naples, the history of Neapolitan architecture and the history of at least a bit of religion.
 The church stands above a spectacular stairway, and, in the form you see today, was built at the end of the sixteenth century.
 However, it was erected on the ruins of a preexisting eighth-century church built to celebrate a Neapolitan sea victory over Saracen invaders.
 [For a separate item on early Christian churches in Naples, click here].
-That church, in turn, was built on the site of —and even incorporated part of the structure of— a Greek Temple dedicated to Castor and Pollux.
+That church, in turn, was built on the site of, and even incorporated part of the structure of, a Greek Temple dedicated to Castor and Pollux.
 There are still two columns of this temple left intact within the present-day church, anachronistically connected to a late 16th century facade.
 It is precisely this out-of-time aspect which is so characteristic of Neapolitan architecture.
 There is fascinating and undeniable confusion, especially in the original center of the city; perhaps this is an unavoidable phenomenon when 2,500 years of architecture have to coexist.

-of the Baroque, Francesco
+Neapolitan painter of the Baroque, Francesco Solimena.
+Other

-Dedication of the Temple of Solomon are more
+Temple of Solomon are more recent in the history

-the first years of Bourbon
+of the church, dating back to the first years of Bourbon rule in the 1730s.